-Jochebed was a Hebrew salve woman during the Egyptian bondage.
+Jochebed was a Hebrew slave woman during the Egyptian bondage.
 Pharaoh fearing the Israelites said to his people, “the people of the children of Israel are more and mightier than we; come, let us deal shrewdly with them, lest they multiply, and it happen, in the event of war, that they also join our enemies and fight against us, and so go up out of the land” (Exodus 1:8-10).

 So, Pharaoh commanded that the Israelite midwives should kill all Hebrew boys when they were born (Exodus 1: 16).
 But the Hebrew midwives feared God and refused to obey the king.
-Therefore, God blessed the midwives, and the people multiplied and grew very mighty (v.
-20).
-Then, Pharaoh commanded the Isreaelites “Every son who is born you shall cast into the river, and every daughter you shall save alive” (v.
-22).
+Therefore, God blessed the midwives, and the people multiplied and grew very mighty (verse 20).
+Then, Pharaoh commanded the Isreaelites “Every son who is born you shall cast into the river, and every daughter you shall save alive” (verse 22).

 Upon hearing this, Jochebed made a basket of bulrushes and hid Moses in it and put it the Nile River hoping to save him (Exodus 2:3).
 And it happened that Pharaoh’s own daughter found Moses in the basket.
 Filled with compassion, she adopted Moses as her own son (Exodus 2:5–10).